Netruk44/Netruk44.github.io/content/post/my-first-nix-derivation-openstreetmap-overpass/index.md

 sys     0m0.025s
 ```

 Great!
 We now have a reproducible build of the Overpass server binaries.
 The only final thing remaining is the Overpass wiki suggests compiling with `CXXFLAGS=O2`.
-A quick search on Nix documentation suggests that this flag might be supplied to g++ by default, however you can also explicitly supply it by simply adding `CXXFLAGS=02` into the attribute set you pass to `mkDerivation`.
+A quick search on Nix documentation suggests that this flag might be supplied to g++ by default, however you can also explicitly supply it by simply adding `CXXFLAGS = "02"` into the attribute set you pass to `mkDerivation`.

 You can view the current version of that script on my GitHub [here](https://github.com/Netruk44/nix-scripts/blob/main/openstreetmaps_overpass/osm-3s.nix).
 I may eventually merge this into the nixpkgs repository, though I have some personal legal issues that might prevent me from doing so.
 So, if someone happens to steal my nix script wholesale and puts it into the nixpkgs repository, I probably wouldn't be upset about it.